androidessence/androidessence.com/_posts/2020-08-22-comparing-three-dependency-injection-solutions.md

 }
 ```

-It's okay to have one dependencyGraph depend on another:
+It's okay to have one dependency graph depend on another:

 ```kotlin
 class BaseViewModelFactoryGraph(